two-trick-pony-NL/Frankly/README.md

 ## Installation

+#### Technology:
+The Frankly app is a Flask app wrapped in a docker image.
+The docker image is ran from AWS Lightsail container service.
+Most of the functionality has been hand built from scratch, except for SQLAlchemy for the Database, and a Twillio API for sending text messages.
+Most of the frontend is Bootstrap5 and chartJS for the graphs.

 #### Set up:
-- You'll need a configfile named `Env_Settings.cfg`  that containt the API keys to the services used (Twilio and some other API').
+- You'll need a configfile named `Env_Settings.cfg` that takes configuration keys like (Secret key, sql details, twillio API key, number of free responses , SMTP credentials, and a list of local stopwords).
 - Upon startup the server will load in these keys so it can function
 - You'll need an SQL server to store records.
 Connection details are also added to the env_settings file, however SQLite can be used as well

-#### Technology:
-The Frankly app is a Flask app wrapped in a docker image.
-The docker image is ran from AWS Lightsail container service.
-Most of the functionality has been hand built from scratch, except for SQLAlchemy for the Database, and a Twillio API for sending text messages.
-Most of the frontend is Bootstrap5.

 #### how to run:
 To run a developmentserver run:
-- python Developmentserver.py
+- `python3 Developmentserver.py` this will start the built in Flask development server.
+This is not recommended for production use

 For production server:
-- gunicorn.sh (for local running)
+- `gunicorn.sh` (for local running)
+Or to deploy to AWS:
-- deployscript.py to deploy to Lightsail and start the server there (This probably only works for me as you need very specific keys to deploy to amazon)
+- `python3 deployscript.py` to deploy to Lightsail and start the server there (This probably only works for me as you need very specific keys to deploy to amazon)